Ford promises more savings as 1Q earnings rise 9 percent

 AP Auto Writer

-DEARBORN, Mich.
-(AP) - Ford says it has found billions more in cost efficiencies than promised earlier, including plans to cut all but two car models in North America as it moves to become leaner to compete in a fast-changing global marketplace.
+The changes include getting rid of all cars in the region during the next four years except for the Mustang sports car and a compact Focus crossover vehicle, CEO Jim Hackett said as the company released first-quarter earnings.

-Due to declining customer demand and profitability, Ford will shed all but the Mustang and a Focus compact crossover vehicle in the U.S., Canada and Mexico during the next two years, CEO Jim Hackett told analysts Wednesday on Ford's first-quarter earnings conference call.
+The decision, which Hackett said was due to declining demand and profitability, means Ford will no longer sell the Fusion midsize car, Taurus large car, CMax hybrid compact and Fiesta subcompact in the U.S., Canada and Mexico.

-That means the company will no longer sell the Fusion midsize car, Taurus large car, Focus compact and Fiesta subcompact in the region as the market continues a dramatic shift toward trucks and SUVs.
-It could also exit or restructure low-performing areas of its business, executives said.
+Exiting most of the car business comes as the U.S. market continues a dramatic shift toward trucks and SUVs.
+Ford could also exit or restructure low-performing areas of its business, executives said.

 "We're starting to understand what we need to do and making clear decisions there," Hackett said.

-The company said its net income for the quarter rose 9 percent due largely to a lower income tax rate, as the automaker promised additional efficiencies in the coming years.
+The company said its first-quarter net income rose 9 percent due largely to a lower income tax rate.

 Earnings and revenue beat Wall Street estimates.
-Analysts polled by FactSet expected 41 cents per share and revenue of $36.78 billion.
+Analysts polled by FactSet expected 41 cents per share on revenue of $36.78 billion.
+As usual, North America drove Ford's profits for the quarter with pretax earnings of $1.9 billion.

+Pretax automotive earnings fell $443 million to $1.7 billion, mainly due to higher metals costs such as steel and aluminum.

+Investors reacted favorably to the earnings.
+Ford stock rose nearly 3 percent in after-hours trading Wednesday to $11.40.
+Through the close of regular-session trading Wednesday, it has fallen about 11 percent so far this year.

-The cost savings will come by optimizing digital marketing and discounts on vehicles, as well as putting multiple vehicles on one architecture.
-The company also plans to redesign its manufacturing freight network.
+The cost savings will come by optimizing digital marketing and discounts on vehicles, as well as putting multiple vehicles on five flexible global architectures in the next few years.
+The company currently builds vehicles on nine platforms that aren't as flexible.

-Shanks said Ford is "unleashing the creativity of the teams to challenge norms, challenge conventions.
-We're not afraid to copy good results and good performance.
-I don't think they're done yet.
-There's more work under way."
+Shanks said Ford is "unleashing the creativity of the teams to challenge norms, challenge conventions."
+Cuts and efficiencies are not done yet, he said.

-He said the company will cut $5 billion from capital spending from 2019 to 2022, reducing it from $34 billion to $29 billion.
+Ford will cut $5 billion from capital spending from 2019 to 2022, reducing it from $34 billion to $29 billion.
 The company will spend less on low-performing areas such as cars.
-The company identified Lincoln as a low-performing area but said sales are growing and the brand is not in jeopardy.
+It identified Lincoln as a low-performing area but Shanks said sales are growing and the brand is not in jeopardy.
 More capital will be allocated to higher performing areas such as trucks and sport utilities, he said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to read that Ford will shed all but two car models over the next four years, not the next two years.